lsthisloss/scraperHTML/README.md

 ## scraperHTML
-Simple tus.si catalogs scraper and pdf downloader using NodeJS
+Simple tus.si catalogs scraper and pdf downloader using NodeJS in CommonJS style
 ## How to run
 node index.js
 ##